Fermented foods for better health

 You also don’t need any fancy equipment; all you need is a good strong glass jar or a crock.

-“When you’re fermenting food, it’s important to be using strong glass because some ferments create gases.
+“When you’re fermenting food, it’s important to be using strong glass.
+Some ferments create gases.
 If you put it in a fancy little decorative glass jar and forget about it, there’s a potential it could blow up.”

 “If you look in the fridge and see you’ve got a bunch of carrots that’s not looking so great, you can ferment those and preserve their integrity,” Hall says.
 “But what you’re also doing is adding more life to it by creating an environment which wipes out any bad pathogens and encourages the growth of beautiful new live microbes.